-Ok, let’s get into it.
-In no particular order, here are the top 5 marketing mistakes law firms make on a consistent basis.
-Hopefully this will help you knock a few off your list!
+In no particular order, here are the top 5 marketing mistakes law firms make on a consistent basis and how a few simple changes can make a big impact on your bottom line.

 1. You only focus on the top of the purchasing funnel

 What does this mean?
 Well, it means most of your marketing tactics and channels are designed for awareness.
 If you put yourself in the shoes of your target audience (which as a marketer, you should be an expert at!) you can easily imagine their purchasing funnel. (note: I’m not a huge fan of the word “funnel” because it implies that it’s a neat path from awareness to purchase when the reality is much more complicated, but let’s use it to keep things simple.)

 To continue with the personal injury firm example, we can picture a person who was just hurt in a car accident and wants to be compensated for their damages.

 They have likely seen one of the hundreds of advertisements on the billboards, buses, or benches, along their commute every day, but there’s a very low chance that they’ll actually remember the phone number for “Smith and Smith” by heart.
 If these were the only ads that “Smith and Smith” ran, it would be a huge mistake.

 Because we know that the most likely path for the person in the accident is to either ask a friend for a recommendation or search online for an attorney (or both!), if “Smith and Smith” had a smart marketing plan they would have a referral strategy as well as a google ads strategy.